 Another common scenario can come about when a vehicle repair mechanic can be determined to be at fault when it comes to a car accident due to mechanical failure.
 In cases such as this, it may be possible to file a lawsuit against the mechanic who worked on the car that caused the accident.
 Here, the legal reasoning is that the mechanic owed the vehicle owner a “duty of care” and that duty was breached.
 The breach then resulted in the vehicle crash in which a fatality or personal injury resulted.
 Damages in these cases may include: medical expenses, future medical expenses, lost wages plus other financial and non-financial losses.What is the statute of limitations in a Jupiter vehicle mechanical failure accident?

-According to Statute 95.11(3), the statute of limitations for filing a lawsuit for damages in a car accident due to mechanical failure is four years from the time of the accident.
+According to Statute 95.11(3), the statute of limitations for filing a lawsuit for damages in a car accident due to mechanical failure is two years from the time of the accident.
 In the case of a wrongful death lawsuit, that statute of limitations is set at two years Sec.
 95.11(4)(d).How A Jupiter Accident Lawyer Can Help

 It’s normal for one to consider if filing a lawsuit is the best way to go in an accident situation.
 That’s why it is highly suggested that you make an appointment in order to speak with an experienced mechanical failure accident attorney, serving Jupiter.
 That initial appointment is free and you can discover the various options that you have at your disposal.

 An experienced mechanical failure accident lawyer will try to assist you in determining liability.
 Another thing that can be pointed out by the attorney is the possibility of financial issues that may arise later, such as; future medical bills, future lost wages, vehicle repair/replacement costs and other expenses that you may not have anticipated.